abhalkar/jenkins-cicd/Plugins.md

     - to avoid if test fail then should not deploy to test
     - by default if quailt gate fails then still move to test
     - use the pipeline syntex -> wait for quality gate
-    - need to config webhook becasue we are giving the trigger to another person